elixir-nx/xla/README.md

 being able to correctly build XLA.
 The error is `unknown command: python.
 Perhaps you have to reshim?`.
 There are two known workarounds:

-1. Use a separate installer or explicitly change your `$PATH` to point to a Python installation (note the build process looks for `python`, not `python3`).
-For example, on Homebrew on macOS, you would do:
+1. Explicitly change your `$PATH` to point to a Python installation (note the build process looks for `python`, not `python3`).
+For example:

     ```shell
+    # Point directly to a specific Python version
-    export PATH=/usr/local/opt/python@3.9/libexec/bin:/usr/local/bin:$PATH
+    export PATH=$HOME/.asdf/installs/python/3.10.8/bin:$PATH
     ```

 2. Use the [`asdf direnv`](https://github.com/asdf-community/asdf-direnv) plugin to install [`direnv 2.20.0`](https://direnv.net).